 - It may be too small for some variety of eggs

 The Hamilton Beach Electric Egg Cooker prepares eggs quickly and easily.
 It can boil up to seven eggs while the poaching tray will poach up to three eggs at a time.
 Making your favorite recipes such as egg salad, eggs benedict, deviled eggs, and soft, medium, or hard-boiled eggs could become easier with this.
+This video will help you make an informed decision about your purchase.

 - Non-stick poaching tray